Cleanup Bookkeeping Case Study: 19-Property Rental Portfolio

 Monthly Bookkeeping After Cleanup

-After the cleanup and catch-up work, the client moved into monthly bookkeeping using the property-level setup created during the project.
+After the cleanup and catch-up work, the client moved into monthly bookkeeping using the property-level setup established during cleanup.

-Each monthly cycle includes recording activity from the property manager’s owner statements, matching net deposits to bank activity, reconciling accounts, separating mortgage principal and interest, reviewing security deposit balances, assigning transactions by property, and preparing portfolio-level and property-level financial reports.
+Each month, Bookkeep Boss records activity from the property manager’s owner statements through a journal entry, matches net deposits to bank activity, reconciles accounts, separates mortgage principal and interest, reviews security deposit balances for tenant move-ins and move-outs, assigns transactions by property, and prepares portfolio-level and property-level financial reports.

 This process maintains the connection between the source activity on the owner statements, the account activity in QuickBooks Online, and the reports used by the owner and tax professional.